Pavan-249/Stabilizing-Business-Metrics-Under-Late-and-Duplicate-Event-Ingestion/README.md

 # Metric Instability in Real-Time Ticket Sales Pipelines

+With the FIFA World Cup 2026 coming up in a few months, event organizers and planners closely track ticket sales to plan logistics, staffing, and security.
+Demand is high and many users try to book tickets at the same time.

+In a real setup, ticket bookings pass through multiple systems such as the booking platform, payment gateway, and downstream processors.
+Not all events arrive at the same time, and some events get reported more than once due to retries, network delays, or system failures.
+As a result, the same ticket purchase can appear late or appear twice in the data.

+This project simulates that reality and shows how raw sales numbers can change over time, and how a data pipeline can eventually produce stable and reliable metrics.

 ## Overview
 In real-time data systems, business metrics often change after they are first reported.
-A dashboard queried today can show different numbers tomorrow — even for the same date.
+A dashboard queried today can show different numbers tomorrow, even for the same date.

-This project demonstrates **why metrics become unstable**, how late and duplicate data cause drift, and how to design a pipeline that **eventually stabilizes metrics**.
+This project demonstrates why metrics become unstable, how late and duplicate data cause drift, and how to design a pipeline that eventually stabilizes metrics.
-The focus is **data correctness over time**, not just data movement.

 ---

 ## The Problem

 Business users often ask:
 > “How many tickets were sold on December 20?”

+As data engineers we often take time to go back to the logs and check what is really causing the issue.
+The problem is not the metrics only by themselves but also the added panic, hours of debugging and potential financial disasters.

+In this project, I built a robust pipeline that de-duplicates redundant transactions and reports consistent metrics.

 In production systems:
 - Events arrive late